State profile · IA · CMS + NAIC

 The verdict

-Marketplace insurers in Iowa deny 20.3% of claims — near the 21% national average, the 12th-highest of 31 states, and drivers pay an average $869 a year for auto cover, less than the $1191 national average.
+Marketplace insurers in Iowa deny 22.4% of claims - above the 20% national average, the 7th-highest of 30 states, and drivers pay an average $869 a year for auto cover, less than the $1191 national average (the 48th-most-expensive of 51 states).

 avg claims denied